rudimk/retrowait/README.md

 ## Issues

 1. As of now, Python's datetime capabilities don't include BC dates.
 That's a bummer - it was such a fun time!
+Unfortunately, this also means that if `progress` is more than 61%, it breaks.
+Which is stupid.
 2. Another thing that is a little tough with datetime, is using non-integers in datetime algebra.
 It sounds pretty obvious mathematically - but apparently it isn't.
 3. It would be nice to pretty-print more information from Wikipedia for a particular year.